sakthi14102k-wq/Fashion-Recommendation-System-using-ResNet18-and-VGG16-and-EfficientNet-B0/README.md

-# Fashion-Recommendation-System-using-ResNet18-and-VGG16
+# Fashion-Recommendation-System-using-ResNet50-and-VGG16-and-EfficientNet_b0

 # Recommendation Systems Engine for Images
-### Using CNN Architectures (ResNet + VGGNet)
+### Using CNN Architectures (ResNet + VGGNet+EfficientNet)

 ## 📌 Overview
-This project builds an AI-powered Image Recommendation System using Deep Learning and CNN models like ResNet18 and VGG16.
+This project builds an AI-powered Image Recommendation System using Deep Learning and CNN models like ResNet50,EfficientNet_b0 and VGG16.
 The system recommends visually similar fashion items using feature extraction and cosine similarity.

 ---